1952 Alabama Crimson Tide football team: Georgia Tech

 In what was the ABC televised game of the week, Alabama lost to the Georgia Tech Yellow Jackets 7–3 at Grant Field in Atlanta.
 After a 25-yard Bobby Luna field goal gave the Crimson Tide a 3–0 first quarter lead, a nine-yard Dick Pretz touchdown run in the second quarter proved to be the game-winner for Tech.
-The loss brought Alabama's all-time record against Georgia Tech to 17–14–3.